Where we work

 Originally built for 650, the camp at its highest point housed 9,000 people in 2019.
 The situation has changed considerably in recent months, due to a concerted effort to reduce the number of people living on the Greek islands.

-There are now, approximately, 1,300 people living in the Samos camp (according to UNHCR figures from June 2021).
-This is reduction is a result of huge transfers to the mainland, as well as a severe decrease in the number of people arriving on the islands.
+There are now, approximately, 800 people living in the Samos camp (according to UNHCR figures from July 2021).
+This reduction is a result of huge transfers to the mainland, an acceleration in asylum seeking applications, as well as a severe decrease in the number of people arriving on the islands, mainly because of the structural pushbacks operated by frontex and the Greek coast guard.

 Despite this decrease, the camp on Samos remains unfit for human habitation.
 Amenities have been stretched to breaking point over the years, and showers no longer work, bathroom doors do not lock and toilets overflow with human waste.

-Degrading, unsanitary and overcrowded, the camp can no longer house the entire refugee population.
+Degrading, unsanitary and unmaintained, the camp is not fit for housing the refugee population.
 Many make shelters outside the camp’s barbed wire fences, in an area of scrubland known as the ‘jungle’.

 Here there is no electricity or running water, and with the path to camp being unlit, the use of any facilities at night is unsafe and impossible.
 The hillside that houses the camp and the so-called ‘jungle’ is also exposed to the elements; gale force winds, torrential rains and freezing temperatures in the winter and in the summer, blistering heat.